ColinFendrick/node-notes/notes.md

 Inheritance is when objects get access to the properties and methods of another through proto object.

 Function constructors are functions that are used to construct object via the `new` keyword and the 'this' keyword.

+Passing primitives to a function or whatever points to a specific spot in memory.
+The new variable points to a different location in memory.
+By value.

+By memory passing: when an object is passed to a function, the new variable points to the same location in memory.

+NodeJS  takes advantage of passing by reference to alter properties of objects

+Immediately invoked function expressions were used to fake modules before modules existed

+module.js is used to compile our code on loading a module with the require keyword It wraps our code in a function then sends it as a string to v8